stdrice/audio/readme.md

 # Notes
 - These are neutral targets (natural or flat to my ears).
 Bass and treble are optional.
-- Intended for tonality/tuning comparison, not loudness matching.
-- IEMs are normalized at 1000 Hz, headphones at 900 Hz.
 - Personal reference, but can be used as a standard.